harisont/treview/README.md

 ## Optional parameters
 - `--fields` or `f` can be followed by a space-separated list of CoNLL-U fields to be displayed.
 By default, treview displays FORM, UPOS and dependencies (HEAD + DEPREL).
-Note that not all fields are currently supported
+Supported fields: ID, FORM, LEMMA, UPOS, XPOS, HEAD (dependency edges) and DEPRELs
 - `--meta` or `m` can be followed by a space-separated list of metadata items to be displayed (if available).
 By default, no metadata is shown
 - `--color` or `-c` can be used to specify the HTML color code to be used for the stroke and fill of the output SVG.
 The default is `white`, as many programmers use dark themes